Stop Snoring Chin Strap

 What they are is a fabric chin cup and some adjustable straps to go over the top of your head.

-The work by gently supporting your jaw in the closed position, similar to what some anti-snoring dental appliances do.
+They work by gently supporting your jaw in the closed position, similar to what some anti-snoring dental appliances do.
 But a stop snoring chin strap works from the outside.
 It's purpose is to keep your jaw mostly closed, and in a forward position.

 When you fall into sleep, especially the phase of deep non-REM sleep, your entire body loses muscle tone.
 That goes beyond relaxation to effectively total paralysis.
-That's why if you are suddenly awakened, you might be unable to move for a moment, or if you dream, you normally don't thrash around and act out the dreams (at least, that's one reason that sleep scientists think our muscles are shut off during portions of the sleep cycle.
+That's why if you are suddenly awakened, you might be unable to move for a moment, or if you dream, you normally don't thrash around and act out the dreams - at least, that's one reason that sleep scientists think our muscles are shut off during portions of the sleep cycle.

 That disconnection of muscles includes your tongue and the muscles surrounding your upper airway - the back of your throat.
 When they're soft and floppy they contribute to snoring.
 The stop snoring chin strap, by keeping your jaw forward, keeps your tongue from dropping back, and keeps the soft tissues out of the danger area at the back of your throat, and thus helps prevent snoring.